irmen/prog8/docs/source/programming.rst

 if statements
 ^^^^^^^^^^^^^

-Conditional execution means that the flow of execution changes based on certiain conditions, rather than having fixed gotos or subroutine calls::
+Conditional execution means that the flow of execution changes based on certain conditions, rather than having fixed gotos or subroutine calls::

     if xx==5 {